slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Tolerance will reach such a level that intelligent people will be banned from thinking so as not to offend the imbeciles."
 -- Fyodor Dostoyevsky [1821]*

+> *"All these years that I had spent in the service of mankind brought me nothing but insults and humiliation."
+-- Nikola Tesla [1856]*

 > *"I have no special talent.
 I am only passionately curious."
 -- Albert Einstein [1879]*